-I also want to thank you for allowing your children to participate in the ELA and Math assessments last spring.
+Thank you for allowing your students to participate in the ELA and Math assessments last spring.
 Our participation rate in the spring was 91%, just short of the state required 95.
-The tests will be two days this year as they were when first required.
+The tests will continue to be two days this year.
 Every question has been written by a group of teachers, and most questions are released to be used for professional development.
 The district reviews the data for program gaps so that we can continually improve our instructional practices to meet the needs of all of our students.
 I am thankful that we have the ability to do this again as we did in the past, as it is a tool that will bring us closer to our mission.
 Thank you for supporting our efforts.

 I wish all of you a great fall and Happy Holiday season.